cvs-health/testaro/README.md

 # testaro

-Federated accessibility test automation
+Ensemble testing for web accessibility

 ## Summary

 Testaro is a collection of web accessibility testing tools.

-The purpose of Testaro is to provide programmatic access to accessibility tests defined by several tools, including Testaro itself.
+The purpose of Testaro is to provide programmatic access to accessibility tests defined by several tools.

 Testaro launches and controls web browsers, performing operations, conducting tests, and recording results.

-Testaro is designed to be a workstation-based agent.
-Testaro can be installed on a workstation running under OS X or Windows, or potentially Ubuntu Linux.
-Software that uses Testaro can be installed on the same workstation or any other workstation or server.
-Such other software can perform functions that do not require workstation features, such as:
+Testaro is designed to be a workstation-based agent, because many of the tests performed by Testaro simulate the use of a web browser on a workstation.
+Testaro can be installed under MacOS, Windows, or potentially Ubuntu Linux.

+Testaro accepts _jobs_, performs them, and returns _reports_.

+Other software, located on any server or on the same workstation, can make use of Testaro, performing functions such as:
+- Job preparation
+- Converting user specifications into jobs
-- Test scheduling
+- Job scheduling
-- Monitoring
+- Monitoring of the health of Testaro
 - Management of clusters of workstations sharing workloads
 - Allocation of responsibilities among workstations
-- Receiving and fulfilling requests from users for testing
+- Receiving and fulfilling requests from users for jobs
-- Converting user specifications into instructions for workstations
 - Allocating testing responsibilities to human testers
 - Combining reports from workstations and human testers
 - Analyzing and summarizing (e.g., computing scores on the basis of) test results
 - Sending notifications
-- Publishing reports
+- Revising, combining, and publishing reports

 One software product that performs some such functions is [Testilo](https://www.npmjs.com/package/testilo).